 Who Collects My Trash and Recycling?

 About 10% of residents and businesses in Fairfax County receive trash and recycling collection from Fairfax County.
-In most cases, 90% of residents and businesses in Fairfax County, a private collection company picks up your trash and recycling.
+The other 90% of residents and businesses in Fairfax County receive private collection service.
 Residents are usually billed by the collection company or pay via their homeowner association fees.

 - Cardboard and mixed paper (including, but not limited to magazines, newspaper, office paper and miscellaneous paper products)